 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

 Renren Inc. Announces Software License Agreement

 PHOENIX, April 8, 2022 /PRNewswire/ -- Renren Inc. (NYSE: RENN) (“Renren” or the “Company”), announces today that the Company, has signed a Software License and Distribution Agreement (“License Agreement”) with Guangzhou Yupu Software Technology Co., Ltd. (“Guangzhou Yupu”).
 The License Agreement gives Renren, through its subsidiary SaaS Logistics US, Inc., a perpetual, exclusive, and irrevocable license to modify, sell, and commercially exploit the licensed software worldwide except in Mainland China for a one-time consideration of RMB2 million (equivalent to US$0.31 million).
 In conjunction with the License Agreement, Renren entered into an employment agreement with Mr. Rui Song, Guangzhou Yupu’s former CEO.
 Mr. Song will serve as CEO of SaaS Logistics US, Inc. The Company expects to further develop and grow its suite of driver-centric SaaS-based services with the acquired software license assets.

 About Renren Inc.

-Renren Inc. (NYSE: RENN) operates a leading premium used auto business in China through its subsidiary Kaixin Auto Holdings (NASDAQ: KXIN) as well as several US-based SaaS business.
-Renren’s ADSs, each currently representing forty-five (45) Class A ordinary shares of the Company, are traded on NYSE under the symbol “RENN”.
+Renren Inc. (NYSE: RENN) operates several U.S.-based SaaS businesses including Chime, a CRM and Marketing Automation platform, and Trucker Path, a trip-planning and business app for long-haul truckers.
+Renren’s ADSs, each currently representing 45 Class A ordinary shares of the Company, are traded on NYSE under the symbol “RENN”.

 Safe Harbor Statement